 - •School Improvement funds are for the purpose of enhancing school performance through development and implementation of a school improvement plan; - •Monies may be expended only on programs or projects selected by the School Advisory Council. - •Neither School District staff nor principals may override the recommendations of the School Advisory Council. - •The monies may not be used for capital improvements or for any project or program with a duration of more than one year; however, a School Advisory Council may independently determine that a program or project formerly funded under this paragraph should receive funds in a subsequent year.
-School improvement funds will be used for the following: - paying for substitute teachers so instructional staff can attend district based literacy and math professional development so teachers can go to workshops or professional development: \$1,000 for literacy teachers and \$1,000 for math teachers. - purchasing Wilson Fundations Reading Program for all Kindergarten and first grade teachers:\$4,800 - purchasing 25 Dream Box subscriptions for our ESE and tier 2 math students: \$1,000
+School improvement funds (\$2,000) will be used for the following: - Substitute teachers so instructional staff can attend district based literacy, math and science professional development.